-Appendix ii - EYFS - Y4 Behaviour Management Procedures
+Appendix ii - Behaviour Management Procedures

-In the EYFS and Lower School, we want all our pupils to be Heathside kids and our behaviour management practices work towards this.
+At Heathside, we want all our pupils to be Heathside kids and our behaviour management practices work towards this.

 Nursery and Pre-Reception

 In the nursery and pre-reception classes, behaviour management is much more immediate than the approaches that follow for pupils in Reception and above.
 Learning how to behave in different situations is part of our provision for children's personal, social and emotional development, and continues into the Reception classes.